Mac Mail Setup

 General Email Settings

 Mac Mail supports auto-discover for detecting server settings.
-If your email client is able to detect your email configuration from the email provider and if your username and password are correct, then you may use the recommended settings.
+If your email client can detect your email configuration from the email provider and your username and password are correct, then you may use the recommended settings.

-If autodiscovery fails, you may wish to use the troubleshooting steps provided in the following article:
+If autodiscovery fails, you may wish to use the troubleshooting steps provided in this article:

-Otherwise, you will need to provide email For general settings that can be used in conjunction with the setup instructions listed below, please refer to the following article:
+Otherwise, you will need to provide an email for general settings that can be used in conjunction with the setup instructions listed below; please refer to the following article:

 Before setting up Mac Mail to use with your domain, it is recommended that you first: